 The museum brings to life through a fantastic and educational set of displays, skeletons and artwork the life in Beringia – and for only $6 per adult.

 You won’t find five star properties in Whitehorse but there are plenty of hotels and B&B’s that are clean and comfortable.
-I stayed at the conveniently located Westmark Hotel.
+I stayed at the conveniently located Sternwheeler Hotel & Conference Centre.

 One of the newest places to open in Whitehorse is called the Black Spruce Hotel, designed to blend into the natural beauty of its surroundings.
 The modern interior features a kitchenette, heated marble tiles, hardwood flooring, and a sauna that opened in summer 2022.
 It is only a 5-minute drive from the Whitehorse airport.